OceanDynamicsUConn/GroupManual/README.md

 immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Rocha commits to nurturing a healthy, productive, and intellectually stimulating work environment, where all group members are able to do their best work and achieve their potential.
+Rocha commits to nurturing a healthy, productive, and intellectually stimulating work environment, where all group members thrive.
 This requires that we all be open-minded and respect the different opinions, personalities and learning styles of our fellow group members.
 While we do not tolerate any form of harassment, we strongly encourage healthy skepticism and good-faith disagreement––the lifeblood of science.
 Group members should be mindful, however,